cilium/cilium/Documentation/network/standalone.rst

 The Cilium Standalone Gateway includes functionality such as a high performance eBPF-based layer 4 load-balancer and a NAT46/64 gateway.
+There is a wide range of use cases, including:
+- frontend DNS resolvers
-There is a wide range of use cases, for example, the Cilium Standalone Gateway could be used to frontend DNS resolvers, it can be used as a load-balancer for legacy VM-based workloads, as a gateway in front of IPv6 single stack Kubernetes clusters to allow for interconnection with IPv4, as a load-balancer for kubeapi-server, to replace legacy IPVS-based load-balancers, and many more.
+- load-balancer for legacy VM-based workloads,
+- as a gateway in front of IPv6 single stack Kubernetes clusters to allow for interconnection with IPv4,
+- as a load-balancer for kubeapi-server,
+- as a replacement for legacy IPVS-based load-balancers,
+- and many more!

 Cilium provides a programmable API for its agent which is exposed through a unix domain socket on the local node such that it can be integrated into